 You will have the chance to complete the syllabus quiz in Lesson 1 and an extra credit discussion in Lesson 10.
-These opportunities represent 35 points of extra credit.
+The Case Study Annotations are also worth extra credit.
+These opportunities represent 55 points of extra credit.
 Please do NOT request individual extra credit opportunities; that would not be fair to everyone else.